Strava: Features and tools

 Strava incorporates social media features that allow users to post their exercises to followers.
-Alongside a map of their exercise users can also post pictures and videos.
+Alongside a map of their exercise, users can also post pictures and videos.
 Followers can then comment on posts and give 'kudos' in the form of a like button.

-Beacon is a feature that allows Strava users to share their location in real time with anyone they choose, and nominate others as a safety contact for their workout.
+Beacon is a feature that allows Strava users to share their location in real time with anyone they choose and nominate others as a safety contact for their workout.
 Other premium features include access to custom route-building tools and access to map segment leaderboards.

-Strava maintains a system of leaderboards that show the most frequent runners or riders on a segment, as well as the fastest times by activity type.
+Strava's segments feature developed from conversations with cyclists about individual climbs, which led the company to develop automatic climb detection and associated leaderboards.Strava maintains a system of leaderboards that show the most frequent runners or riders on a segment, as well as the fastest times by activity type.
 These fastest segment times (also known as KOMs/QOMs (King/Queen of the Mountain) for cycling segments, or CRs (Course Record) for running segments) have been widely criticized for including times by athletes banned for doping, as well as fake times logged by motorized vehicles and other forms of cheating such as biking on runs.
 In response, Strava released tools for users to report suspicious activities.

 Strava art

 Some users of the platform use the GPS mapping feature to create line drawings, known as Strava art, within the broader field of GPS drawing.
 A Canadian runner created 120 such designs and went viral for it.
-Images have been made while running, cycling, skating, and travelling by other methods, and records such as "largest GPS drawing by bicycle (team)" have been recognised by Guinness World Records.
+Images have been made while running, cycling, skating, and travelling by other methods, and records such as "largest GPS drawing by bicycle (team)" have been recognized by Guinness World Records.